isomerpages/tp-studentservices/index.md

 description: "Access Student Services digitally anytime and anywhere at your fingertips! "
 image: /images/SSD_Banner05.png
 permalink: /
-notification: For all requests, please first submit your request online, make payment and email the receipt to Student Services.
-You will receive an email when your requested document is ready for collection.
+notification: "APPLICATION FOR STATEMENT OF EXAMINATION RESULTS AND TRANSCRIPTS:
+  Please submit your applications online and follow the instructions to COMPLETE YOUR PAYMENT.
+Kindly wait for the confirmation email before proceeding to Student Services for collection. "
 sections:
   - hero:
       background: /images/SSD_Banner04.png